 - Add gelatin, optional nutritional yeast, and salt.
 Blend again until smooth.

-- Poor mixture into prepared pan and spread in an even layer.
+- Pour mixture into prepared pan and spread in an even layer.

 - Refrigerate for 2 hours, or until set.